Print

 2. Mix the flour with sugar, and salt in a large bowl.
 Add the yeast milk, water, and butter and knead for about 5-6 minutes until you get a nice smooth dough that is coming off the sides of the bowl.
 Cut off about 6.3 oz.
 (180g) of the dough.
 Wrap the rest of the dough very loosely into plastic wrap and place in a large bowl in the fridge.
 Mix the cocoa powder and water for the chocolate layer until you get a very thick chocolate paste – do not add too much water.
 Mix that chocolate paste with the dough piece you cut off and knead until you get a dough that is evenly brown due to the chocolate paste.
 Wrap loosely into plastic wrap and place in the fridge as well.
 Let both dough portions rest in the fridge for at least 4 hours (or overnight).

-3. Draw a 6.7×6.7 inches (17x17cm) square on a large piece of baking parchment, flip the paper and place the butter inside that drawn square (you should be able to still see it through the paper).
+3. Draw a 17x17cm square on a large piece of baking parchment, flip the paper and place the butter inside that drawn square (you should be able to still see it through the paper).
 Fold the paper over the butter along the sides of the square to create a package that seals in the butter completely.
 Use a rolling pin to press and roll out the butter into that square shape to get one even layer.
 Place in the fridge along with the dough.

 5. Roll out the dough once more on a floured surface – this time place the package in front of you, the longer sides should be facing away from you and you should be able to see the four layers of the package in front of you.
-Roll out to create a rectangle with a size of about 20×10 inches (50x25cm).
-Remove flour with a brush and fold the longer sides towards the center, but this time you will do a “single turn” by folding about 1/3 on one side towards the center and then folding 1/3 from the opposite side towards the center as well (almost like wrapping a gift box) – you will create a new package with three layers this time.
-Wrap loosely into plastic wrap and place in the fridge for 1 1/2 hours this time.
+Roll it out to create a rectangle with a size of about 50x25cm.
+Remove flour with a brush and fold the longer sides towards the center, but this time you will do a »single turn« by folding about 1/3 on one side towards the center and then folding 1/3 from the opposite side towards the center as well (almost like wrapping a gift box) – you will create a new package with three layers this time.
+Wrap loosely in plastic wrap and place in the fridge for 1 1/2 hours this time.

 Notes